Dimension-free maximal inequalities for noncommutative spherical means over cyclic groups: Introduction

 \end{remark}

 An immediate difficulty in proving Theorem \ref{main2} is the fact that the classical maximal function $Mf= \sup_{1\le k\le d} |T_k f|$ does not make sense in general when $(T_kf)$ is a sequence of operators (see \cite{JX}).
 Indeed, the right formulation of noncommutative $L_p$-maximal inequalities was achieved via the introduction of vector-valued noncommutative $L_p$-spaces $L_p(\M;\ell_\infty)$, which play the roles of the $L_p$-norm of maximal function $Mf$ in the noncommutative setting \cite{J1}.
-We refer to the next section for precise definitions.

 As an application, we establish the noncommutative spherical maximal inequality for automorphism actions of $\Z_{m+1}^d$ on von Neumann algebras.
 Recall that for a von Neumann algebra $\M$, we say that $\alpha:\Z_{m+1}^d\rightarrow \text{Aut}(\mathcal{M})$ is an action if for each $u$, $\alpha_u:\mathcal{M} \to \mathcal{M}$ is a $*$-preserving automorphism; and for all $s,u\in \Z_{m+1}^d$, $\alpha_s\circ\alpha_u=\alpha_{s+u}$.
 If in additional, $\tau\circ \alpha_u=\tau$ for all $u\in \Z_{m+1}^d$, we say $\alpha$ is a $\tau$-preserving action or an action of $\tau$-preserving automorphisms, denoted as $\alpha \curvearrowright (\mathcal{M},\tau)$.
-For each $k$, define
+For each $1\leq k\leq d$, define